The User Illusion and the Interface Called Consciousness

 The Book

 The User Illusion: Cutting Consciousness Down to Size is the English translation of Tor Norretranders' Danish book Maerk verden.
-Penguin Random House lists the English edition as translated by Jonathan Sydenham, published by Penguin Books in August 1999, 480 pages, with ISBN 9780140230123.
+Penguin Random House's current listing gives the Penguin Books edition as published on August 1, 1999, 480 pages, with ISBN 9780140230123.

-The publisher describes Norretranders as a science writer, consultant, and lecturer who has written on science and society for many years.
-Kirkus reviewed the book in 1998 and described its subject as a tour through information theory, consciousness, and modern scientific accounts of how much mental work happens outside awareness.
+Penguin Random House describes Norretranders as a Danish writer, speaker, thinker, and science storyteller.
+Kirkus reviewed the book in 1998 and treated it as a wide tour through information theory, consciousness, and modern scientific accounts of how much mental work happens outside awareness.
 That is the book's real terrain: the mismatch between what the mind does and what the conscious self thinks it is doing.

 Norretranders is not writing an AI book in the contemporary sense.
-The book predates large language models, platform-scale recommendation systems, and conversational agents.
+The book predates large language models, platform-scale recommendation systems, memory-bearing assistants, and consumer companion bots.
 But it belongs on this shelf because it studies the human side of the interface problem.
 If consciousness is a compressed display over much richer processing, then every machine interface that shapes attention is also shaping the part of cognition that people mistake for the whole self.

 Consciousness as Interface